 To ensure your wellbeing seek qualified professional support.
 That way you will have the best chance of reducing your attacks without malnourishment or starvation.

-Lifestyle factors like sleep and exercise play a central role in migraine management and sustainable remission.
+Lifestyle factors like sleep, movement or exercise play a central role in migraine management.

 The right levels of sleep and exercise are vital for brain health.
 What is good for the brain is good for migraine.

 Sleep is a restorative function for brain and body.
-And it is not just about getting enough sleep each night.
+It is not just about getting enough sleep each night.
 It’s about how regular your sleep/wake cycle is.
 Are you going to bed and waking up at the same time each night?
 What about on weekends?

 It’s also about the quality of sleep.
 The hours of sleep before midnight count more.
 9 hours total sleep starting from 10pm is much better than 10 hours of sleep starting from 1am.